 About three million people in the UK work in the health and social care sector - the equivalent to 1 in every 10 people.
 Demand for both health and social care is liable to continue to rise due to the ageing population, and so will play a very important role within UK society.
 With this, there will be a greater demand for people to work in these roles.
 Studying Health and Social Care teaches students about providing physical, emotional and social support to help people live their lives.

-The course is assessed through two coursework units which require students to be independent thinkers and creative with their ideas with many tasks requiring independent research to produce personalised advice to a chosen target audience.
-Some of the topics covered require a mature approach and sensitivity such as grief and bereavement.
-One unit requires students to present their ideas to an audience whilst another requires students to interview a person of their choice therefore both require and develop personal skills.
+The course is assessed through two coursework units making up 60% of the final grade these require students to be independent thinkers and creative with their ideas.
+Many tasks require independent research to produce personalised advice to a chosen target audience.
+Some of the topics covered require a mature approach and sensitivity, such as grief and bereavement.
+One unit requires students to present their ideas to an audience, whilst another requires students to interview a person of their choice, therefore both require and develop personal skills.
+This work is completed in lessons so keeping up with pace and expectations is really important.

 The written exam covers topics such as the rights of service users, safeguarding, communication skills and person-centred values to help students understand the principles of conduct in different health and social care settings.

 The pathways into work are vast in Health and Social Care.
-It can lead to careers in Nursing, Counsellor, Occupational Therapist, Mental Health worker, Social Worker, Youth Worker, Early years practitioner, Teacher, Chiropractor, Physiotherapist, Paramedic, Midwifery etc.
+It can lead to careers in Nursing, Counsellor, Occupational Therapist, Mental Health worker, Social Worker, Youth Worker, Early Years Practitioner, Teacher, Chiropractor, Physiotherapist, Paramedic, Midwifery etc.

-R032: Principles of care in health and social care settings.
-(40% examination)

-R033: Supporting individuals through life events.
-(30% centre assessed)

-R035: Health promotion campaigns (30% centre assessed)
+R032: Principles of care in health and social care settings - 40% (examination) R033: Supporting individuals through life events - 30% (centre assessed - coursework) R035: Health promotion campaigns - 30% (centre assessed - coursework)

-Further Information: Miss Hibben
+Further Information: Mrs Deighton